wp-plugins/gator-cache/readme.txt

 == Changelog ==

+= 1.53 =
+* Checks for users with multiple roles, such as BBPress roles, so content is not cached under certain GatorCache user settings
+* Compatibility with WordPress 3.9 verified
 = 1.52 =
 * Resolves conflict with NextGen Gallery buffering
 * Allows choice of cache directory location during install